 Will I spend much time off-trail?

 How much if any support do I need for my ankles?

 Let's take a look at the types of footwear available for hiking.
 Each is an appropriate choice for hiking and light backpacking depending on your answers to these questions.
 After detailing the advantages of each, we'll discuss two basic categories of hiking shoes and their attributes.
-And finally, we'll guide you through fitting and sizing a shoe for your unique foot.
+And finally, we'll guide you through the fitting and sizing for your unique foot.

 Types of Hiking Footwear